Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

         make
         ```

-6. In above-desribed directory run the following command to binary:
+6. In the above-described directory run the following command to binary:
     ```
     sudo make install
     ```
-    Note, that above-desribed command install binary into '/usr/local/bin' (the
+    Note, that the above-described command installs binary into '/usr/local/bin'
-    default one) directory.
-If you want to install files into different directory
+    (the default one) directory.
+If you want to install files into  a different
-    then add argument to cmakecommand: 'cmake -DCMAKE_INSTALL_PREFIX=/usr ..'.
+    directory then add an argument to cmakecommand: 'cmake -DCMAKE_INSTALL_PREFIX=/usr ..'.
-    Then it is obligatory to run agint the following commands:
+    Then it is obligatory to run again the following commands:
     ```
     make
     make install